zephyrproject-rtos/zephyr/samples/bluetooth/peripheral_past/README.rst

 Overview
 ********

-A simple application demonstrating the BLE Periodic Advertising Synchronization Transfer (PAST) functionality as the receiver.
+A simple application demonstrating the Bluetooth LE Periodic Advertising Synchronization Transfer (PAST) functionality as the receiver.

 Requirements
 ************

-* A board with BLE 5.1 support
+* A board with Bluetooth LE 5.1 support

 Building and Running
 ********************